Authary/exMCDM/README.md

 -Rankings x Knowledge -> Explanation of the reasons why alternatives appears on the Pareto front<br/>
 -Rankings -> Aggregated ranking (Borda, Condorcet, Copeland, Majority, Bucklin)

+It is based on<br/>
+-*Explaining multicriteria decision making with formal concept analysis*.
+Alexandre Bazin, Miguel Couceiro, Marie-Dominique Devignes and Amedeo Napoli.
+CLA 2020.

 # LEGAL STUFF

 You are free to use this module.<br/>